-Blogs may also be promoted as evergreen content, meaning that it has the potential to be timeless, and in which case does not need a date.
+Blogs may also be promoted as evergreen content, meaning that it has the potential to be timeless, in which case does not need a date.
 This type of blog usually requires additional time and resources.
 This content will need continual updating and editing to keep it current and usable.
-Many times, these are case studies, in-depth research articles or timeless issues for your industry (e.g. “How to Guides,” “Best of,” etc.)
+Many times, these are case studies, in-depth research articles, or timeless issues for your industry (e.g. “How to Guides,” “Best of,” etc.)

 Another good practice is to make this keyword or keyword phrase stand out to your reader by making it bold.

 You should also use the introduction to outline what the post will be about, and potentially include a table of contents.
 Not every blog needs a table of contents, but they are helpful for longer articles.

 Make sure that you know your audience too.
 Before you get to the body of the article it is wise to decide if this will be a conversation piece or something factual.
 Get ready to cite sources and use real-world data if necessary.